ermongroup/cs228-notes/learning/structure/index.md

 Since the conditional probability tables only change locally, recomputing the score may be fast at each iteration.

 _K3 algorithm._
-A second approach, the K3 algorithm, takes as inpute an ordering of the variables.
+A second approach, the K3 algorithm, takes as input an ordering of the variables.
 In this order, it searches for a parent set for variable $$X_i$$ from within the variables $$\{X_1, \dots, X_{n-1}\}$$.
 A greedy approach may be used which builds the parent set by iteratively adding the next parent which most increases the score, until no further improvement can be made or until a maximum number of parents have been added.
 This approach is evidently sensitive to the initial variable ordering, and depends on the tractability of finding the parent set, but may still perform well in practice.